-OCDP also oversees complaint processing and resolution in matters relating to sexual misconduct and discrimination.
+OCDP oversees the processing and resolution of complaints relating to sexual misconduct and discrimination.
 Printed copies of CUNY's discrimination prevention policies are widely distributed on campus in paper and electronic form.
-As previously noted, CUNY has implemented the Policy on Sexual Misconduct which contains detailed procedures for filing

-Title IX complaints.
+As previously noted, CUNY has implemented the Policy on Sexual Misconduct which contains detailed procedures for filing Title IX complaints.
 Likewise, CUNY has implemented the Policy on Equal Opportunity and Non-discrimination which contains detailed procedures for filing discrimination complaints.
-Finally, the Title IX Coordinator has established a hotline for Title IX complaints.
-This monitored messaging system is widely publicized and is available to students and employees at all times.
-The system provides a recorded message in English, Spanish, Cantonese, and Mandarin.
+The Title IX Coordinator has established a hotline for reporting complaints, with messages in English,

+Spanish, Cantonese, and Mandarin.
+This monitored messaging system has been widely publicized and is available to students and employees at all times.